Surface-conduction electron-emitter display

 A surface-conduction electron-emitter display (SED) is a display technology for flat panel displays developed by a number of companies.
-SEDs use nanoscopic-scale electron emitters to energize colored phosphors and produce an image.
+SEDs uses nanoscopic-scale electron emitters to energize colored phosphors and produce an image.
 In a general sense, a SED consists of a matrix of tiny cathode-ray tubes, each "tube" forming a single sub-pixel on the screen, grouped in threes to form red-green-blue (RGB) pixels.
 SEDs combine the advantages of CRTs, namely their high contrast ratios, wide viewing angles, and very fast response times, with the packaging advantages of LCD and other flat panel displays.
-They also use much less power than an LCD television of the same size.

 After considerable time and effort in the early and mid-2000s, SED efforts started winding down in 2009 as LCD became the dominant technology.
 In August 2010, Canon announced they were shutting down their joint effort to develop SEDs commercially, signaling the end of development efforts.
-SEDs are closely related to another developing display technology, the field emission display, or FED, differing primarily in the details of the electron emitters.
+SEDs were closely related to another developing display technology, the field-emission display, or FED, differing primarily in the details of the electron emitters.
 Sony, the main backer of FED, has similarly backed off from their development efforts.

 Description

-A conventional cathode ray tube (CRT) is powered by an electron gun, essentially an open-ended vacuum tube.
+A conventional cathode-ray tube (CRT) is powered by an electron gun, essentially an open-ended vacuum tube.
 At one end of the gun, electrons are produced by "boiling" them off a metal filament, which requires relatively high currents and consumes a large proportion of the CRT's power.
 The electrons are then accelerated and focused into a fast-moving beam, flowing forward towards the screen.
 Electromagnets surrounding the gun end of the tube are used to steer the beam as it travels forward, allowing the beam to be scanned across the screen to produce a 2D display.
 When the fast-moving electrons strike the phosphor on the back of the screen, light is produced.
 Color images are produced by painting the screen with spots or stripes of three colored phosphors, each for red, green, and blue (RGB).
 When viewed from a distance, the spots, known as "sub-pixels," blend together in the eye to produce a single picture element known as a pixel.

 The SED replaces the single gun of a conventional CRT with a grid of nanoscopic emitters, one for each sub-pixel of the display.
 The emitter apparatus consists of a thin slit across which electrons jump when powered with high-voltage gradients.
 Due to the nanoscopic size of the slits, the required field can correspond to a potential on the order of tens of volts.
 On the order of 3%, a few of the electrons impact with slit material on the far side and are scattered out of the emitter surface.
 A second field, applied externally, accelerates these scattered electrons towards the screen.
 Production of this field requires kilovolt potentials, but is a constant field requiring no switching, so the electronics that produce it are pretty simple.